hannah-larsen/hexcodle/src/app/blog/posts/fav-wordles.md

 ### **Connections**

-**Finding 4 groups from a 16 word pool is easy, right...*right*?** I really want to have a chat with the creator of this game and ask where the inspiration for these groupings comes from because half the time it genuinely makes NO SENSE!!!!
+**Finding 4 groups from a 16 word pool is easy, *right?* I really want to have a chat with the creator of this game and ask where the inspiration for these groupings comes from because half the time it genuinely makes NO SENSE!!!!
 Please tell me I'm not the only one...

 ### **Plusword**